danilowoz/create-content-loader/README.md

 **Still not clear?**
 Read the documentation of [react-content-loader](https://github.com/danilowoz/react-content-loader)

-## Community loading
+## Your contribution is welcome

-**Have you made an amazing loading and you're proud of it?
-Your contribution is welcome.** Add your loading code in the gallery following the steps bellow and help the community grows.
+Add your loading code in the gallery following the steps bellow and help the community grows.

-## How to insert a loader?
+#### How to insert a loader?

-1. Build your custom amazing loader;
+1. Build your custom amazing loading component;
 2. Create a file with a custom name, [here](https://github.com/danilowoz/create-content-loader/tree/master/src/Gallery/insertYourLoaderHere);
 3. Use the following boilerplate (don't forget to fill the metadata);
 4. Insert the file in the gallery, [here](https://github.com/danilowoz/create-content-loader/blob/master/src/Gallery/insertYourLoaderHere/index.js);
 5. Open a pull request, don't you know how to do it?
 [Read this](https://help.github.com/pt/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request);

-## Boilerplate
+#### Boilerplate

 ```jsx
 import React from 'react'